ANI (file format): File structure

 Frame rates are measured in jiffies, with one jiffy equal to 1/60 of a second, or 16.666 ms.

-Sequencing

 Sequence information present in the file determines the sequence of frames, and allows frames to be played more than once, or in a different order than that in which they appear in the file.
 For example, if the animation contains three different images numbered 1, 2 and 3, and the sequence is 1-2-3-2-1, (five frames) then only three icons need to be stored in the file, thereby saving storage space.

+If an ANI file is used as Windows cursor, the sequence will loop.
+There is no way of influencing that behavior.

+Animated Cursor Editor for Windows NT (ANIEDIT) source code from MSDN October 2001 Library is a good source of knowledge about ANI file format structure.